robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ This is a particularly good use case for `enum` since there are only two possibilities: it either worked or it didn’t.
 We don’t need to worry about adding more cases later on and having to update every function using `Result` to match.

 ^ On the other hand, if the set of cases is open-ended, we might want to use a protocol instead.
-Our aggregator/bookmarking app’s `Post` model types are exactly such a case—adding support for podcasts to a `Post` `enum` could require traipsing all across the project.

 ^ There are lots of other minimal types we could be enjoying: `List`, `Result`, `Box`, `Either`, `Stream`, and so forth are all common types we could use in our apps.
 There are others capturing similarly minimal patterns; and which we employ will depend heavily on what our app is doing.
 But we can always approach the task at hand by looking for minimal abstractions which will express it more elegantly.
 I highly recommend doing so.